G01d3nW01f/CTF-collection/247ctf/web/Acid_Flag_Bank/note.md

 exploit race condition

-2 type request (many) send in multi thread, it's will make occure the race condition
+2 type requests send in bulk at the sametime, it's will make occure the race condition

 I used super useful and strong tool,,